rdegges/rdegges-blog/articles/2011/programming-innocence.md

     There is also a code of ethics:
     [http://www.apeg.bc.ca/resource/publications/actbylawscode.html][]

     How can you regain your innocence?
 Become a Professional.
-Don’t devalue your work or yourself by saying fuck it.
+Don't devalue your work or yourself by saying fuck it.

 -   Jan 12 2011, 9:49 AM